Who We Are

 Kelly O’Sullivan is the Veterinarian for Atlantis, Paradise Island.
 Dr. O’Sullivan has been involved in animal health care for over 16 years.
 At Atlantis, Paradise Island, she oversees the preventative health care and clinical case management, for over 50 dolphins and sea lions, in addition to thousands of fish, including rays, sharks, and also sea turtles.
 Dr. O’Sullivan has been involved with wildlife rescue, rehabilitation, research, and conservation work, across Australia and Mexico.
 Dr. O’Sullivan currently provides veterinary support, for local injured wildlife and the Bahamas Marine Mammal Stranding Network.

 Elgin Hepburn is Aquarium Curator of Marine Aquarium Operations for Atlantis, Paradise Island.
-He has been working with the department for the past 20 years and is responsible for the management of aquariums that successfully breed endangered green sea turtles and critically endangered smalltooth sawfish.
+He has been working with the department for more than 20 years and is responsible for the management of aquariums that successfully breed endangered green sea turtles and critically endangered smalltooth sawfish.
 Mr. Hepburn also manages all the interactive, educational, and entertaining SeaKeepers Adventure programs that educate the local community and visitors from around the world about the importance of protecting the marine environment.

 David Wert is Aquarium Director for the Marine and Aquarium Operations at Atlantis, Paradise Island.
 Mr. Wert has been working in the aquarium field for more than 30 years.
 He oversees the daily operations of the aquarium department which include the behind-the-scenes support areas.
 He is responsible for planning, developing, and implementing programs for the healthy living conditions, proper nutrition, and constant care for the entire collection.
 Mr. Wert leads, coaches, and develops training programs and interactive educational experiences as well as conservation and research efforts for the resort and the community.
 He was instrumental in establishing the coral nursery at Atlantis, Paradise Island.